Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Simulation study

 \subsection{Generating data}

 We use Algorithm \ref{algo:algosimulation} to simulate trajectories.
 It simulates a trajectory according to the PDMP model described in Section~\ref{subsec:model}, and adds additive noise.
-The threshold $\zeta_r$ for remission mode, the first M-protein level $\zeta_0$, the time of last observation $H$, the shape and scale of the Weibull distribution as well as the slopes $v_{-1}$ and $v_1$ are all chosen to produce trajectories that are qualitatively similar to those observed in the application dataset presented in Section \ref{sec:data}.
-The nuisance parameters, \textit{i.e.} the time interval $\delta$ between visits and the level of noise $\sigma$, together with the number $n$ of trajectories in a cohort are studied over three different scenarios.
+The threshold $\zeta_r$ for remission mode, the first M-protein level $\zeta_0$, the time of last observation $H$, as well as the slopes $v_{-1}$ and $v_1$ are all chosen to produce trajectories that are qualitatively similar to those observed in the application dataset presented in Section \ref{sec:data}.

+\amelie{For this specific simulation study, we chose to use a Weibull distribution for the jump intensity.
+The probability density function of the Weibull distribution is given by

+for $u>0$ and where $\alpha>0$ is a shape parameter and $\beta>0$ is a scale parameter.
+The intensity is therefore the hazard function

+Note that a shape parameter $\alpha < 1$ (resp. $\alpha > 1$) means that the failure rate decreases (resp. increases) over time.
+If $\alpha = 1$, this rate is constant.
+Again, parameters $\alpha$ and $\beta$ are chosen to produce trajectories that are similar to those of the myeloma dataset. }

+The nuisance parameters, \textit{i.e.} the time interval $\delta$ between visits and the level of noise $\sigma$, together with the number $n$ of trajectories in a cohort are studied over \amelie{four} different scenarios.

 \begin{mydescription}{\bfseries SCENARIO} \itemsep{1em}

 \item[\textbf{Scenario~\rom{1}}] The number $n$ of trajectories and the noise level $\sigma$ are fixed while the number of days between visit varies, with $\delta \in \left\lbrace 10, 20, 30, 40, 50, 60 \right\rbrace$.